Daqiaotou metro station

-The Taipei Metro Daqiaotou station (大橋頭站 (Toā-kiô-thâu Chām)) is a station on the Xinzhuang Line located in Datong District, Taipei, Taiwan.
+The Taipei Metro Daqiaotou station (大橋頭站 (Toā-kiô-thâu Chām)) is a station on the Zhonghe–Xinlu line located in Datong District, Taipei, Taiwan.
 It is the last station before the Luzhou Line diverges from the Xinzhuang Line.
 It is a planned terminus for the Shezi Light Rail Line.

 Station overview

 This four-level, underground station has an island platform.
 It is located beneath the intersection of Minquan West Rd., Chongqing South Rd., and the south side of Daqiao Elementary School Stadium.
 It opened for service on 3 November 2010 with the opening of the Luzhou Branch Line and the Taipei City section of the Xinzhuang Line.

 History

 Originally, plans for the Xinzhuang Line did not include a station in the Daqiaotou (大橋頭) area.
 However, as part of the city government's urban renewal policy, the area around the station was zoned for redevelopment and revitalization.
 Thus, in October 2007, it was announced that a new station would be added - Daqiao Elementary School Station.
 Shortly before the opening of the line, the station name was changed to Daqiaotou station to reflect the station's historical significance.